 - Scalability.
 Designed for scalability, it can gracefully scale up from 1 processor to 256 processors, from megabytes to gigabytes of memory, from 10 Base T to 10 Gigabit Ethernet from the classic IPv4 to the next generation IPv6.

 - Performance.
-Based on a deep understanding of system performance and implemented with an exceptional level of precision, a suite of kernel optimisations enables HP-UX 11i to achieve the best SPECweb and SPECwebSSL results in the industry with a score of 23000 and 9060 respectively.
+Based on a deep understanding of system performance and implemented with an exceptional level of precision, a suite of kernel optimizations enables HP-UX 11i to achieve the best SPECweb and SPECwebSSL results in the industry with a score of 23000 and 9060 respectively.
 (July 2004)

 How it worksHP-UX 11i Web Server Suite